-On the contrary, Huygens Fresnel principle had some issues in matching observation.
-In other words, it could not explain the divergence from rectilinear propagation that appears when the light run-in to the edges, screen, or an aperture.
+On the contrary, Huygens Fresnel’s principle had some issues in matching observation.
+In other words, it could not explain the divergence from rectilinear propagation that appears when the light run-in into the edges, screen, or an aperture.

 No, Light Is Wave